 The Corona COVID-19 outbreak in Uganda like other countries globally has hit bad the Uganda tourism sector which is the current foreign exchange earner with sector operators making many losses.
-According to statistics from the Ministry of Finance and Ministry of Tourism Wildlife and Antiquities, the tourism sector contributes 7.7 per cent to Gross Domestic Product (GDP) and $1.6b (about Shs6 trillion) to Uganda’s export earnings, but due to the outbreak of the Corona Virus the 10% projected increased will not be possible.
-Hotels, tour companies and game parks are affected as several foreign tourists and business travelers postpone or cancel their travel to Uganda, due to this there likely post COVID-19 Chimpanzee trekking discounts in Kibale.
+According to statistics from the Ministry of Finance and Ministry of Tourism Wildlife and Antiquities, the tourism sector contributes 7.7 per cent to Gross Domestic Product (GDP) and $1.6b (about Shs6 trillion) to Uganda’s export earnings, but due to the outbreak of the Corona Virus, the 10% projected increase will not be possible.
+Hotels, tour companies and game parks are affected as several foreign tourists and business travellers postpone or cancel their travel to Uganda, due to this there likely post COVID-19 Chimpanzee trekking discounts in Kibale.

 Kibale Forest National Park is located in South Western part of Uganda close to Rwenzori Mountain and Queen Elizabeth National Parks.
-Kibale Forest NP is a home to the largest number of major primates in Uganda with the prime primate specie being the Chimpanzees, it has for many decades been ranked as the best destination in the world for primate trekking and chimpanzees trekking and due to this it is also tagged as “The Primate Capital of the World”.
+Kibale Forest NP is home to the largest number of major primates in Uganda with the prime primate specie being the Chimpanzees, it has for many decades been ranked as the best destination in the world for primate trekking and chimpanzees trekking and due to this it is also tagged as “The Primate Capital of the World”.
 The major and interesting activities one can do on his or her visit to this park include Chimpanzee trekking, Chimpanzee habituation experience, birding, community walk, Nature walks, Research among others.

 In order to recover from the losses caused by the corona virus pandemic many sector players in the Uganda tourism are likely to discount ranging from services to products offered.

-Tour operators are likely to offer competitive and much discounted chimpanzee trekking packages to Kibale Forest National Park in order to beat the competition and recover from the losses made.
+Tour operators are likely to offer competitive and much-discounted chimpanzee trekking packages to Kibale Forest National Park in order to beat the competition and recover from the losses made.
 A chimpanzee permit costs USD200 for the foreign non-residents, USD150 for the foreign residents and USD30 for the East African citizens this is required for one to trek chimpanzees in Kibale Forest National park on top of this you will need transportation, accommodation and other services which are normally all booked for you by a local tour operator like Encounter Africa Safaris this is most likely to be discounted to offer you a good package to visit Kibale Forest National Park for Chimpanzee trekking.
-Our normal 3 day chimpanzee trekking to Kibale costs USD1000 all inclusive for one person and USD800 for 2 people during post COVID-19 this will cost you only USD800 for one person and then USD700 for 2 people, see above for the trip ideas for chimpanzee trekking in Kibale Forest.
+Our normal 3-day chimpanzee trekking to Kibale costs USD1000 all-inclusive for one person and USD800 for 2 people during post-COVID-19 this will cost you only USD800 for one person and then USD700 for 2 people, see above for the trip ideas for chimpanzee trekking in Kibale Forest.

-Transport to Kibale Forest National Park is also likely to be discounted after the corona virus, most tourists visiting Kibale Forest National Park use private transport that is usually organized and booked by a local tour operator.
-Some tourists use public transportation with a major operator for this route being link bus company, these are likely to be discounted during the post COVID-19.
+Transport to Kibale Forest National Park is also likely to be discounted after the coronavirus, most tourists visiting Kibale Forest National Park use private transport that is usually organized and booked by a local tour operator.
+Some tourists use public transportation with a major operator for this route being link bus company, these are likely to be discounted during the post-COVID-19.
 The normal cost of public transport is around 40,000 to 50,000 shillings but this is likely to come down to 25,000 to 30,000 shillings.

-Hotels and lodges in Kibale Forest National park is also likely to offer accommodation discounts after the corona virus pandemic to recover from the losses and cancellations made, some of the Hotel have already started giving discounts like Kyaniga Lodge a luxury which has offer USD100 per person stay for African residents.
-Lodges in Kibale Forest National Park range from budget, mid-range to luxury, Budget options include Chimpanzee Forest Guest House, Isunga Lodge, Kibale Home stay among others fares range from 90-100 dollars a night per person, mid-range options include Kibale Forest Camp, Turaco Treetops Lodge, Primate Lodge among others fares range from 100-200 dollars a night per person and then Luxury options include Ndali Lodge, Papaya Lake Lodge, Kyaniga Lodge among others fares range from 200-400 dollars a night per person, All these are likely to offer the best offers to attract tourists visiting Kibale Forest national park to stay at their facilities.
+Hotels and lodges in Kibale Forest National park is also likely to offer accommodation discounts after the coronavirus pandemic to recover from the losses and cancellations made, some of the Hotel have already started giving discounts like Kyaniga Lodge a luxury which has offer USD100 per person stay for African residents.
+Lodges in Kibale Forest National Park range from budget, mid-range to luxury, Budget options include Chimpanzee Forest Guest House, Isunga Lodge, Kibale Homestay among others fares range from 90-100 dollars a night per person, mid-range options include Kibale Forest Camp, Turaco Treetops Lodge, Primate Lodge among others fares range from 100-200 dollars a night per person and then Luxury options include Ndali Lodge, Papaya Lake Lodge, Kyaniga Lodge among others fares range from 200-400 dollars a night per person, All these are likely to offer the best offers to attract tourists visiting Kibale Forest national park to stay at their facilities.

-The Uganda Tourism board has issued travel recommendations that we will have to follow during the post corona virus outbreak, due to the current threat posed by Corona Virus to Uganda travel trade and tourism assets, it is the recommendation of the Uganda Tourism Board that;
+The Uganda Tourism Board has issued travel recommendations that we will have to follow during the post coronavirus outbreak, due to the current threat posed by Corona Virus to Uganda travel trade and tourism assets, it is the recommendation of the Uganda Tourism Board that;

 Before setting off for the Chimpanzee trek in the post COVID-19